 Maria De Moya is an

-assistant professor of Public Relations in the College of Communication.
+associate professor of Public Relations in the College of Communication.

 She holds a PhD in Mass Communication from the University of Florida,

 and a MA in Business and Economic Journalism from New York University,

 where she was a Fulbright scholar.
 She completed her BA in Mass

 Communication at Santo Domingo Catholic University, a private catholic

 university in the Dominican Republic, her home country.